 The Mandate of the Conduct and Discipline Team is derived from the recommendations of the Special Committee on Peacekeeping Operations, the C - 34 -A/59/19 Rev. 10, which were endorsed by General Assembly Resolution (59/300 of 22 June 2005).

-The primary role of the CDT is to help ensure the prevention and identification of misconduct as well as to monitor compliance with and enforcement of the UN standards of conduct.
+The primary role of the CDT is to help ensure the prevention and identification of misconduct as well as to monitor compliance with and enforcement of the UN standards of conduct, using the three-pronged strategy of prevention, enforcement and remedial action.

-All United Nations personnel must uphold the highest standards of professional and personal conduct.
-Moreover, UNMIL personnel and UN contractual workers are expected to treat the local population with respect and dignity at all times.
+All United Nations personnel, Volunteers and contractual workers are expected to uphold the highest standards of professional and personal conduct.
+They must respect their obligations as set out under the Staff Rules and Regulations, comply with local laws and treat the local population with respect and dignity at all times.

 All UN personnel must observe the following core values: